viant/tapper/README.md

 message := provider.NewMessage()
 defer message.Free()
 ```
-Only primitive and slice data types are supported in CSV format.
+Only primitive and slice data types are supported in CSV message.

 ### Benchmark